 I want to first start by thanking X&O Labs for the opportunity to write about Press Technique.
 I also want to take a quick moment to thank the coaches I have worked with in the past and especially those in the Kansas City area for their experience and support.
 Lastly I want to thank all of the players that have played for me for their talent and effort throughout the years.

 I have spent the past three seasons as the Secondary Coach at Harrisonville High School, which is located outside of Kansas City, MO.
 On defense we play an attacking 3-4.
-We blitz 90% of the time, so we are in man to man coverage 90% of the time, mostly with no safety help.
+We blitz 90% of the time, so we are in man-to-man coverage 90% of the time, mostly with no safety help.
 Our opponent completion percentage last season (2011) was 28.7% and in 2010 was 32.4%.
-We feel playing man- instead of zone- when we blitz allows us to dictate what the offense can and cannot do.
+When we blitz we feel playing man, instead of zone, allows us to dictate what the offense can and cannot do.